pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 ### Requirement

-In order to let TiUP know the the errors every component may throw, the components developers should keep a meta file in the code repository.
-The meta file can be a json file, a toml file or a markdown file.
+In order to let TiUP know the the errors every component may throw, the components developers should keep a metafile in the code repository.
+The metafile can be a json file, a toml file or a markdown file.

-#### Meta file in JSON
+#### metafile in JSON

-The json format of meta file is like:
+The json format of metafile is like:

 ```json
 [